justforgot/JunkyManga/README.md

-This is a site for reccomending manga and manhwa, I have one collaborator who has no idea what hes doing idek why im making a readme file.
+This is a site for reccomending manga and manhwa, I have one collaborator who has no idea what hes doing (neither do i tbh) idek why im making a readme file.